pypa/pipenv/README.md

 -   Automatically generates a `Pipfile`, if one doesn\'t exist.
 -   Automatically creates a virtualenv in a standard location.
--   Automatically adds/removes packages to a `Pipfile` when they are un/installed.
+-   Automatically adds/removes packages to a `Pipfile` when they are uninstalled/installed.
--   Automatically loads `.env` files, if they exist.
+-   Automatically loads `.env` files, if they exists.

 The main commands are `install`, `uninstall`, and `lock`, which generates a `Pipfile.lock`.
 These are intended to replace